 The funniest task Sherina did was the portrait challenge, she was so bad at painting, it didn’t look anything like me and all she did was laugh and make everyone else laugh.

-I didn’t know who AJ and Chloe were before I met them because I didn’t watch Strictly Come Dancing but AJ is so beautiful haha and I found the dancing challenge so hard.
-I’m just not good at dancing, I can dance at little things like family parties but choreography is really and my body doesn’t do what my brain tells it to.
+I didn’t know who AJ and Chloe were before I met them because I didn’t watch Strictly Come Dancing but AJ is so beautiful, haha, and I found the dancing challenge so hard.
+I’m just not good at dancing, I can dance at little things like family parties but choreography is really hard and my body doesn’t do what my brain tells it to.

 How long were you filming the series for and how long after was the final filmed?